Posted on 20.7.12 by Christian Mancier

 Have you ever heard a business owner or manager complain that school/college/university graduates are not “work ready” and lack the skills they need for their business?
 I certainly have.

 Despite this, many businesses don’t get involved with education.
 Often because they simply don’t know where to start or don’t really understand the education system.
-There’s also a common mis-conception that engaging with education means taking on an apprentice or offering work placements – but there are so may other ways to get involved.
+There’s also a common misconception that engaging with education means taking on an apprentice or offering work placements – but there are so many other ways to get involved.

 From providing staff to speak at careers fairs, to Dragon’s Den days, peer day talks, and mock interviews – schools and colleges have a wide variety of activities throughout the year where they really value the contribution of ‘real’ business people to help inspire their students.

 Over the past few months, I have been helping to develop a business-education matchmaking service!
 This new service will enable businesses to specify the types of activities that they are interested in getting involved in and will then match them with relevant local schools and colleges looking for support.

 The service goes live in September, so watch this space for further details and, if you are a business interested in engaging with the education sector, I’d love to hear from you.
 Contact me at firstname.lastname@example.org or follow me on Twitter @Mancier.